 Broadly speaking, dynamic glass falls into one of two categories: electrically-powered or environmentally-triggered.
 In electrically-powered applications, a very low electric current is used to shift the properties of the glass.
 Environmental dynamic glass technologies rely solely on external triggers, like sunlight and temperature, to activate the shift in their appearance and functionality.

-The process for coating monolithic glass is the same as that for applying low-E coatings, so dynamic applications on monolithic glass are often combined with low-E properties as well.
+The application process for monolithic and low-E coatings is the same, so dynamic applications on monolithic glass are often combined with low-E properties as well.
 However, this type of glass is too thin to be used structurally, and can be more vulnerable to the elements.
 For glazing that requires more durability, laminated glass is preferred.

 Electronically Powered Dynamic Glass